thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 | 1-9 | skCount | compactSize uint | Number of encrypted secret key contributions
 | 32 * `skCount` | skContributions | byte[] | Secret key contributions encrypted to recipient masternodes’ BLS public operator key
 | 96 | sig | BLSSig | BLS signature, signed with the operator key of the contributing masternode

+More information can be found in the [Contribution phase section of DIP8](https://github.com/dashpay/dips/blob/master/dip-0006.md#2-contribution-phase).

 <!--
 The following annotated hexdump shows a `qcontrib` message.
 (The